-People often use the term “food coma” to describe the feeling of sleepiness or decreased energy levels after eating.
-However, the medical term for this response is postprandial somnolence.
+People sometimes use the term “food coma” to describe the feeling of sleepiness or decreased energy levels after eating.
+The medical term for this response is postprandial somnolence.

 Researchers do not fully understand exactly what causes postprandial somnolence.
 It may occur as a natural biological reaction to the body digesting food, or there may be other reasons why the person feels sleepy.

 This article discusses the possible causes of postprandial somnolence, how people who often feel sleepy after food can cope with feeling tired, and when to contact a doctor about the symptoms.

 Postprandial somnolence, which many describe colloquially as a food coma, refers to the sense of fatigue, sleepiness, or decreased energy levels that can occur shortly after eating a meal.
 Postprandial means after eating, while somnolence means sleepiness.

 People with postprandial somnolence may experience the following symptoms after eating:

 The symptoms may last for a

 There are different theories about what causes food comas, ranging from the types of food that a person eats during a meal to shifts in the circadian rhythm.
 The circadian rhythm is the body’s internal clock, which regulates sleep patterns.
 Below, we look at some of the most popular theories about postprandial somnolence and the science behind them.

 Meals that are rich in carbohydrates can help the body absorb tryptophan, which is an amino acid that the body uses to create serotonin.
 Serotonin is a hormone that helps regulate sleep, digestion, and mood, which may account for that common post-meal feeling of happiness, sleepiness, and satiety.